QALC man page

 Example: find variables planck.

 function name expression Creates a function with the specified name and expression.
 Use '\x', '\y', '\z', '\a', etc. for arguments in the expression.
+The function is persistent unless the command is invoked from file or in result only mode.

 Example: function func1 5*\x.